-The Bank of New York Mellon, as depositary, will deliver ADSs upon the exercise of any Warrants.
-Each ADS issued upon such exercise will represent 20 ordinary shares (or a right to receive 20 ordinary shares) deposited with The Bank of New York Mellon at its offices in Manchester, U.K., as custodian for the depositary.
+The Bank of New York Mellon, as depositary, will register and deliver ADSs upon the exercise of any Warrants.
+Each ADS issued upon such exercise will represent 20 ordinary shares (or a right to receive 20 ordinary shares) deposited with the Bank of New York Mellon in Manchester, as custodian for the depositary.
 Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
-The depositary's office at which the ADSs will be administered and its principal executive office are located at 240 Greenwich Street, NY, NY 10286.
+The depositary's office at which the ADSs will be administered is located at 240 Greenwich Street, NY, NY 10286.
+The Bank of New York Mellon's principal executive office is located at 240 Greenwich Street, NY, NY 10286.